-A generation ago nearly half of K-8th grade students walked or biked to school; today the national average is just thirteen percent.
+A generation ago nearly half of K-8 grade students walked or biked to school; today the national average is just thirteen percent.
 Supporting schools and families is essential for building walkable routes to school.
 Safe Routes to School programs typically incorporate safety, health, community-building, traffic relief, and environmental awareness components.

 If your city, school district, or regional planning organization is looking for a smart way to advance Safe Routes to School, consider a partnership with Feet First!
 Our fee for service document has more information about the kinds of expertise we offer.
 Contact us for more information!

 Throughout the State of Washington, Feet First works to make it safer and easier for families to walk to school.
-If you doing the same in your community, check out the information and resources below:

 Are your school’s arrival and departure procedures an accident waiting to happen?
 A chaotic environment immediately before and after school is an educational climate issue as well as a safety hazard.
 Feet First has developed tools to help schools address safety needs for all transportation modes during arrival and departure times.